Meet our Board Members - Salma Nawaz

 I’m not judgmental.
 People are a certain way because of their life experiences.
 I can look at someone’s behaviour and not judge it as there may be more to their background than anyone realises.
 I can look at the bigger picture and that is so important when representing a community.

-I have attended the Better Start Bradford HENRY project which was brilliant as you are given great ideas and tips around healthy eating and lifestyle.
+I have attended the HENRY project which was brilliant as you are given great ideas and tips around healthy eating and lifestyle.
 I really liked how I could take the ideas and build upon them in my own home.

-I am also going to be doing the Incredible Years course too as I think you can never learn enough new information around the benefits of being in touch with your children’s emotions and the benefits of child-led play.
+I am also going to do the Incredible Years course too as I think you can never learn enough new information around the benefits of being in touch with your children’s emotions and the benefits of child-led play.

-There are also plenty of volunteering opportunities that are available – this can give you great experience and confidence.
+There are also plenty of other volunteering opportunities available that can give you great experience and confidence.